 Stronger Muscles and Bones

 Building and maintaining muscle mass is one of the most common reasons people start working out.
-This helps you to feel stronger while doing other sports and activities, allowing you to have a more active lifestyle.
+Both strength training and cardio workouts help you to feel fitter whilst doing other sports and activities, allowing you to live a more active lifestyle.
 Regular exercise also strengthens your bones, and helps to reduce loss of bone density, which is especially important as we get older.

 Maintain a Healthy Weight

 No surprise here, regular physical exercise can help you to maintain a healthy weight.
 Doing exercise burns calories, and combining this with a healthy diet can result in weight loss.

 However, it’s important not to obsess over the scales, and remember that less isn’t always better.
 As long as you’re doing some form of exercise, your health will reap the rewards.

 Working out isn’t just about improving your physical health.
 Exercise causes endorphins in your brain to be released, which give you that positive post-workout feeling.
 Other chemical changes occur in the brain too, which help to reduce anxiety, stress and depression.
 Personally, I find that regular exercise does a lot to cultivate a sense of general well-being and happiness.
 Regardless of your age, or the type of exercise you’re doing, it can have an enormous positive impact on your mental health.

 It’s not just doing a Sudoku that can help keep your brain active.
 Studies have shown that hitting the gym, even for short periods, can stimulate brain function and growth.
 This is a benefit that is often overlooked, but shouldn’t be underestimated.
 This video shows a quick overview of how exercise can affect your brain: